Rethinking the Micro-Foundation of Opinion Dynamics: Rich Consequences of the Weighted-Median Mechanism: Results and Discussion

-We formally define our novel weighted-median opinion dynamics as follows: Consider a group of $n$ individuals on an influence network $G(W)$, where the influence matrix $W$ is row-stochastic, and denote by $x(t)=\big( x_1(t),\dots, x_n(t) \big)$ the individuals' opinions at time $t$.
-Starting with some initial condition $x(0)=\big( x_1(0),\dots,x_n(0)\big)$, at each time step $t+1$ ($t=0,1,2,\dots$), one individual $i$ is randomly selected and updates their opinion according to the following equation:
+\paragraph{Model set-up} The weighted-median model is formalized as a discrete-time stochastic process.
+Given the influence matrix $W=(w_{ij})_{n\times n}$ and the initial condition $x(0)\in \mathbb{R}^n$, at each time $t+1$, an individual $i$ is randomly activated and update their opinion via the following weighted-median mechanism: